Linwarrior the free portable open source Mech Simulation Game - since 1999

 It implements the actual mecha-piloting or mission-game-play as a stand-alone-program.
 The Core is what's currently under development.
 Currently missions are hardcoded while features are still evolving.
 Eventually it will be filebased - so missions and components of mechs may be defined in files.
 Currently the Core is invoked by hand but will be called by a frontend lateron.
 The Core will return a result-value indicating mission success or failure.
 Bounty may be stored in a file.

-Like the Intermission-Frontend the Terra-Forming-Tool will provide a means to model and define Missions separated from the Simulation-Core to keep unnecessary complexity away.
+Like the Intermission-Frontend the Terra-Forming-Tool will provide a means to model and define Missions separated from the Simulation-Core to keep complexity low.
+Text and commandline tools could provide basic functionality.
+A Terra-Forming-GUI building on the simpler tools could provide a 2D eagle eye view on a map.
+There symbols indicating objects could be placed.

 The World's Intermission-Frontend